skystatuspro/skystatus/README.md

 # Simple Mode: XP Planner

-The final Simple Mode component - a streamlined XP calculator.
+The final Simple Mode component - a streamlined XP calculator with real-time feedback.

 ## What's New

 **SimpleXPPlanner** provides:
-- Current status card with progress bar
+- Compact status bar with progress
-- Quick XP calculator with route input
-- Popular routes from AMS (one-click)
-- Return/one-way toggle
+- Real-time XP calculation (no button needed!)
-- Cabin class selector
+- Cabin class as visual pills with multiplier info
+- Return/one-way toggle in results panel
-- "After this flight" preview showing new XP total
+- "After this trip" preview showing new XP total
 - Visual feedback when target would be reached

+## Bugfixes Included

+- Fixed `NaN` error when selecting Premium Economy (was using `'PremiumEconomy'` instead of `'Premium Economy'`)
+- Fixed same issue in Full View's report form

 ## Files